 Will you be able to walk away?

-When they decide to leave their business, an owner will fall into one of four involvement levels going forward:
+When business owners decide to leave their business, they will fall into one of four involvement levels going forward:

 So how do you know which option is right for you?

 Businesses come in all shapes and sizes as do their owners.
 Your experience and time invested shape your attachment to your business.

 Then there are other factors like family involvement, long-term relationships, the responsibility to employees, etc. that make it hard to make a “clean break” from the business because now it’s not an “arms-length” transaction.